Bootcamp In Taiping Hospital

 I didnt get to share with you my struggles my humbling experience doing internship back home in 2010.
 I was sick, had to be rushed to St James Hospital the night before my final med exam.

-As a result, i missed the exam but was allowed to sit for exam at the later date and thankfully passed and graduated with the rest of the class.
+As a result,I missed the exam but was allowed to sit for exam at the later date and thankfully passed and graduated with the rest of the class.

-I somehow missed the internship application for that year , so i returned home.
+I somehow missed the internship application for that year , so I returned home.

-I dreaded going home because i knew the internship is a lots harder but serving the country was justifiable considering that I was granted government scholarship to study medicine abroad.
+I dreaded going home because I knew the internship is a lots harder but serving the country was justifiable considering that I was granted government scholarship to study medicine abroad.

-Rougly about 30mins drive away from my hometown.
+Roughly a short 30mins drive away from my hometown.

 It’s also a foodie heaven, great food and still fairly cheap.